 Recognition of Team Performance

 Gifts may be given to groups of employees to show appreciation for their participation as part of a team, department, or Institute event.
 Gifts of this nature are typically one of a number of identical items (t-shirts, scarves, Georgia Tech spirit memorabilia, etc.).
-Gifts in this category should be de minimis (trivial), not occur frequently, and should not exceed $50.
+Gifts in this category should be de minimis, not occur frequently, and should not exceed $75, as determined by the USG.

 Gifts and Prizes